rrmangum/blockchain_credentials/README.md

 flask run
 ```
 This will deploy the application locally and allow the user to interact with, and create and deploy their own certificates following proper setup of a Pinata IPFS image hosting account, and a valid blockchain connection.

+## Smart Contract Details
+___

+The smart contract is based on Oppen Zeppelin's ERC-721 standards (v 4.7.0) with some added functionality.
+An override had been added to the _beforeTokenTransfer function to prevent any of our credentials from being transferred.

+The largest addition to the smart contract is the bestowCredential function.
+This function requires the address you are issueing the credential to and the uri that hosts said credential.
+It uses a modified version of the _mint function.

+RevokeCredential and deleteCredential can both be used to call the burn function from the owner and issuer of the credential respectively.